 Christina Cabrales, Owner

-2016 was a year full of reflection, personal and professional exploration and discovery for me.
+For me, 2016 was a year full of reflection, personal and professional exploration, and discovery.
 Unexpectedly, that journey led me here, to utilize my organizational and people skills to get Liberation Barbell up off the ground and to keep it and the client experience here 150% awesome!

-I am grateful to be where I am now and to have the opportunity to share my experience with others and to become a part of something so powerful, rather than stand on the fringes watching.
+I am grateful to be where I am now and to have the opportunity to share my experience with others and to be a part of something so powerful.

 Alex Lannon, Coach

-Alex of Fat Chance Coaching wants to live in a world where moving and nourishing your body has nothing to do with morality.
-As a Health at Every Size Personal Trainer and Health Coach, she focuses on dynamic movement and functional fitness.
+Alex is Liberation Barbell’s Powerlifting coach and wants to live in a world where moving and nourishing your body has nothing to do with morality.
+As a Health at Every Size Personal Trainer, they focus on dynamic movement and functional fitness.

-When they are not powerlifting, you can find her performing with her queer electro pop band GAYmous or cooking delicious vegan meals.
+When they are not powerlifting, you can find them writing country songs or watching true crime documentaries.
 As a long time activist and counselor, Alex is especially excited to work with lgbt clients, fat folks, vegans, punks, survivors, those in eating disorder recovery and anyone who feels alienated by the mainstream health and fitness movements.
-Find out how to get pumped and feel pumped at firstname.lastname@example.org and follow @fatchancecoach on Instagram.
+Find out how to get pumped and feel pumped at email@example.com and follow fatchancecoach on Instagram.

 Hi, my name is Bèa and I’m the old girl and Chief Furry Officer here at Liberation Barbell!
 I’m a sweet, introverted 9-year-old who was rescued by my moms when I was about 4 ½ years old, it’s quite a story and I can tell you all about it if you ask.
 I love laying in the sun, eating vegetables, hiking, and running the MOST!
 Outside of that I’m a pretty chill lady who loves people, kids, and babies.
 I can be kind of shy with new people and men, so I prefer it if you let me to come to you.
 I can get a little overwhelmed and back away if I’m approached too quickly by new people.
 Can ya’ feel me, I know I’m not alone in this big world full of extroverts!!!